wushilin/nginx-cm/README.md

 These tools use AWS S3 (or compatible object storage) as a synchronization medium, allowing for a decoupled architecture where the control plane (`nginx-cm`) does not need direct network access to the data plane (`ngguard` running on Nginx servers).

+Ony allowed SNI is accepted.
+You can allow all using a `.*` regex for all SNI, of course!

 ## Nginx Template variables
 <img width="908" height="474" alt="image" src="https://github.com/user-attachments/assets/9a0f9986-e1db-4793-9468-9c538c8dc5db" />